Roger Powell (basketball): Late college career

 In his third season with the Illini, Powell was an honorable mention All-Big Ten selection.
 Powell started 31 games on the season missing some time due to a concussion suffered in a Big Ten tournament quarterfinal game against Indiana.
 He averaged 11.6 points per game, putting him third on the team and 20th in the Big Ten.
 He also averaged 5 rebounds a game which was second on the team.
 He ranked third in the Big Ten in field goal shooting at 59.5 percent.
 He was also second on the team in offensive rebounding notching 75 on the season.
-Powell scored a career- high 24 points and grabbed nine rebounds at Wisconsin on January 24, 2004.
-In the NCAA tournament, he scored 22 points on 9-11 shooting in the NCAA Tournament second- round win over Cincinnati and followed that performance with a team-high 15-point, eight-rebound game in a Sweet 16 loss to Duke.
+Powell scored a career-high 24 points and grabbed nine rebounds at Wisconsin on January 24, 2004.
+In the 2004 NCAA tournament, he scored 22 points on 9-of-11 shooting in the second-round win over Cincinnati and followed that performance with a team-high 15-point, eight-rebound game in a Sweet 16 loss to Duke.
 Powell entered the NBA draft but did not sign with an agent and was not drafted allowing him to return for his senior season.

 In his final season, Powell was named an honorable mention All-Big Ten selection by both league coaches and media.
 He was a member of the national runner-up Illini who tied an NCAA record with 37 wins.
 He started every game and ranked fourth on the team in scoring, averaging 12.0 points per game, and scoring in double figures in 26 of 39 games.
 He was second on the Illini and eleventh in the Big Ten averaging 5.7 rebounds per game.
 He was named Big Ten player of the week on December 6 following wins over Wake Forest (19 points) and Arkansas (19 points, 11 rebounds).

-He scored his 1,000th point vs. Indiana on Feb.
+He scored his 1,000th point versus Indiana on Feb.
 6 and ended his career ranked 26th on the Illini all-time scoring list with 1,178 career points.
-He also ranks fifth in school history in career field goal percentage at 57.2 percent (456-797).
+He also ranks fifth in school history in career field goal percentage at 57.2 percent (456–797).